Waste & Transfer Facilities Services (Tip)« Back

 - Where has the waste come from?

-Many waste types from a household use can be disposed of for a nil gate charge, however it is best to come prepared to pay if there is any uncertainty.
+Many waste types from a household use can be disposed of for a nil gate charge, however it is best to come prepared to pay if there is any uncertainty, or waste loads are too mingled (mixed and unable to be sorted).

 Disputing waste gate charges